Mother of Harmony Montgomery asks court to declare her daughter legally dead

 Sorey informed the court that she wants her daughter declared legally dead because she plans to pursue a wrongful death lawsuit on Harmony’s behalf.

+Sorey hopes a wrongful death lawsuit will help bring justice for Harmony.

+“I’m just Harmony’s voice.
+I’m her warrior, basically,” Sorey said outside court.
+“I can’t let people forget and I can’t only let those two people be held accountable.
+It’s not fair, it’s not true.
+The truth needs to be out there and it will eventually.”

-The judge didn’t issue an immediate ruling on Sorey’s request, calling on her attorney to submit additional paperwork, including a surety bond.
+The judge didn’t issue an immediate ruling on Sorey’s request, calling on her attorney to submit additional paperwork, including the jury’s certified guilty verdict from Adam’s trial and a surety bond.

-“It’s hard to comprehend and have to say that she’s legally deceased.
-It’s hard to come to terms with it,” Sorey said of the legal death declaration request after the hearing.
+“It’s hard to come and have to say that she’s legally deceased.
+It’s hard to come to terms with it,” Sorey said of the legal death declaration request.
 “Justice is only halfway there and we’re still focused on looking for her.”

 Adam refused to participate in the hearing from the New Hampshire prison where he’s incarcerated.
 He also refused to appear in court during his murder trial.